Akami Sushi

 • Recommended

-Omakase only.
-In the last few years, the number of omakase options in L.A. has likely quadrupled, but I still think this Michelin-starred sushi counter ($225 per person) in the back of Sugarfish Beverly Hills delivers one of the best mixes of fun, quality and value.
+Why we love it: In the last few years, the number of omakase options in L.A. has likely quadrupled, but I still think this Michelin-starred sushi counter ($225 per person) in the back of Sugarfish Beverly Hills delivers one of the best mixes of fun, quality and value.
+As with Sugarfish, the shari here is warm and sweet—which may not be to everyone’s liking.
 Head chef Osamu Fujita plays fast and loose with tradition, delivering a transcendent array of generously portioned pieces over approximately two hours—a quicker meal, so to speak, in fine dining terms.
 In that time frame, you’ll find yourself immersed in a cornucopia of flavors and textures, starting with something like a rich, solid piece of sweet freshwater eel and a sashimi trio consisting of Japanese octopus, New Zealand shrimp and succulent bluefin tuna.
+The affable Fujita (known as Fuji-san to regulars) often makes conversation with guests and is happy to take photos at the end of each meal.

 • Japanese